Moduli of surfaces in $\mathbb{P}^3$: Classification

 \textbf{Case 2. $\mathbf{\dim \Delta = 0.}$}

-Lastly, suppose the locus of log canonical singularities is a point contained in $D$.
-We can study the same contractions:

-In this case, if $F$ is the exceptional locus of the map $\pi: X' \to X$, the curves in $F$ are all $K_{X'}$ -trivial, so cannot be contracted by a $K_{X'}$-negative contraction.
+Finally, suppose the locus of log canonical singularities is a point contained in $D$.
+We can study the same contractions: (A) $X' \to Y$ is divisorial; (B) $X' \to S$ is a Fano fibration over a surface, or (C) $X' \to C$ is a Fano fibration over a curve.
+In this case, if $F$ is the exceptional locus of the map $\pi: X' \to X$, the curves in $F$ are all $K_{X'}$ -trivial, so none can be contracted by a $K_{X'}$-negative contraction.
 Therefore, the third arrow (Case C) $X' \to C$ is not possible.